 - Yvonne Peters’ podcast interview with Jonathan Mosen on “The Blind Side Podcast“.
 Yvonne is Chair of the Manitoba Human Rights Commission and a Seeing Eye graduate.

 - A national Canadian Press article from CP reporter and Seeing Eye graduate Michelle McQuigge.

-- Conference call scheduled for August 15 with the Public Interest Law Centre (PILC) to clarify our legal position from a human rights perspective and the impact of these standards on our lives.
+- A conference call took place with the Public Interest Law Centre (PILC) on August 15 to clarify our legal position from a human rights perspective and the impact of these standards on our lives.
 What aspects of these draft regulations violate our human rights under existing charters, legislation and standards?